 Note: all assignments for this course are to be handed in to the Gatsby Unit, not to the CS department.
-Please hand in all assignments at the beginning of lecture on the due date to the lecturer.
-Late assignments will be penalised.
-If you are unable to come to class, you can also hand in assignments to Rachel Howes in the Alexandra House 4th floor reception.
+Please hand your completed assignment to Barry Fong in the Alexandra House 4th floor reception, or to an instructor to TA.
+Do not leave them with anyone else.